ijones16/urql/docs/basics.md

 part of the request pipeline, which makes customisation a lot easier as there's no extra API to learn.

-By default however, `urql`'s caching behaviour is not that of a _"normalising cache"_ but more of a _"document cache"_.
+By default, however, `urql`'s caching behaviour is not that of a _"normalising cache"_ but more of a _"document cache"_.

 ### The document cache